-The SetRequest PDU for creating a row in this table should contain all the values needed to activate a row in a single set operation, and an assigned status variable to createRequest.
-The SetRequest PDU object ID (OID) entries must all carry an instance value, or type OID, of 0.
+The SetRequest PDU for creating a row in this table contains all needed values to activate a table row in a single operation as well as assign the status variable to createRequest.
+The SetRequest PDU OID) entries must have an instance value, or type OID, of 0.